altq-ok/OK-Dashboard/README.md

 ## DIY Instructions

-If you want to build a similar dashboard from scratch, you can follow below instructions and customise them to fit your own needs.
+If you want to build a similar dashboard from scratch, you can follow below instructions and customise files in `apps/web`.

 ### Install shadcn/ui